Helpful Gardening Tips

 These are large trees that will house a variety of wildlife, from squirrels to wild birds.
 Birds and other animals eat the seeds produced.
 The appearance of the bark is unique and multi-colored, featuring shades of green, brown, and yellow against white as the old bark sheds away.

 The leaves on this tree are huge, up to ten inches wide, and feature a glossy green top and a soft, white underside.
 They closely resemble Maple leaves.
 The seeds grow in balls, hence the name buttonball tree.

-These hardy trees are used in areas where the soil is hard-packed and not suitable for further growth.
-They also make an excellent addition to parks, river banks, wetland, and floodplain areas.
+These hardy trees are used in areas where the soil is hard-packed and unsuitable for further growth.
+They also make an excellent addition to parks, river banks, wetlands, and floodplain areas.
 The ability to survive in very wet soils makes this tree a natural for areas where other hardwoods fail.

-Considered a valuable timber tree, the trunk of a mature Sycamore can measure up to ten feet in diameter.
+Considered a valuable timber tree, the trunk of a mature tree can measure up to ten feet in diameter.
 These trees are natural noise buffers and offer excellent shade while tolerant of urban and rural conditions.
-These trees are shipped in containers to your home for quick planting and superior plant health.
+These trees are shipped to your home for quick planting and superior plant health.